-Here at Walton, we have four qualified Level 3 Forest School Practitioners.
+Here at Walton, we have three qualified Level 3 Forest School Practitioners.
 All are accredited by the Forest School Association (FSA).
 The children learn a wealth of skills in the outdoors, come rain or shine!
 Some of the benefits of Forest school work are team building, resilience, determination and of course appreciating and enjoying nature.

 All children at Walton experience Forest school sessions in our amazing Spinney and pond areas around school.
 Children will receive three half terms per year of Forest School afternoons.
 They are very lucky to have this quality time dedicated to Forest School and learning in the outdoors throughout the year!

 We have been recognised by The National Forest as one of their Champion Schools.
 They were very impressed by the outdoor learning opportunities that we provide to all of our children and we are regularly involved in supporting their projects and other school sessions.